Anthony Chen: Feature films

 Ilo Ilo, Chen's first feature film, was released on 29 August 2013 in Singapore theatres.
 Chen served as director, producer, and writer.
 According to Chen, the film was inspired by a real life maid who worked for Chen's family when he was a child.
 After its world debut at the 2013 Cannes Film Festival, Ilo Ilo received a 15-minute long "standing ovation" and earned Chen the coveted Camera d'Or.
 Singapore Prime Minister Lee Hsien Loong noted Chen's achievement, and congratulated him and the film's cast on Facebook.

-On 19 October 2013, Ilo Ilo went on to win the Sutherland Trophy for the Best First Film at the London Film Festival.
-(The same night, one of Chen's tutors at NFTS, Pawel Pawlikowski, won the Best Film Award for Ida).
+On 19 October 2013, Ilo Ilo went on to win the Sutherland Trophy for Best First Feature at the 57th BFI London Film Festival.
+(The same night, one of Chen's tutors at NFTS, Paweł Pawlikowski, won the Best Film Award for Ida).

 With Ilo Ilo, Anthony Chen also made history by becoming the first Singaporean to win Best Narrative Feature and Best Original Screenplay at the 50th Golden Horse Awards, while Yeo Yann Yann won Best Supporting Actress for her role in the film.
 For Ilo Ilo, Chen was named as one of Variety magazine's annual "10 Directors to Watch".

-In September 2015, it was announced that Distance, an "omnibus film" for which Chen served as executive producer and writer, will open the 2015 Golden Horse Film Festival in Taiwan.
+In 2015, Chen's Distance, an "omnibus film" for which Chen served as executive producer and writer, opened the Golden Horse Film Festival in Taiwan.
 Distance consists of segments by the three directors Xin Yukun, Tan Shijie and Sivaroj Kongsakul, from China, Singapore and Thailand respectively.

 In spring 2018, Chen began production on his second feature film, Wet Season, which reunites him with Ilo Ilo stars Yeo Yann Yann and Koh Jia Ler.
-The film premiered at the Toronto International Film Festival and went on to be nominated for 6 Golden Horse Awards, with Yeo Yann Yann winning her second Golden Horse, for Best Actress.
+The film premiered at the 2019 Toronto International Film Festival and went on to be nominated for six Golden Horse Awards, with Yeo winning her second Golden Horse, for Best Leading Actress.

 In February 2022, Chen completed his first Chinese feature film, The Breaking Ice.
-The Breaking Ice was written and directed by Chen, and stars Zhou Dongyu, Liu Haoran, and Qu Chuxiao.
+The film was written and directed by Chen, and stars Zhou Dongyu, Liu Haoran, and Qu Chuxiao.
 According to Variety, this film follows the blossoming relationship among three young adults in their twenties, set over a short few days in the winter snow.
 The film premiered at the 2023 Cannes Film Festival in the Un Certain Regard section.

 In March 2022, Chen is set to direct Secret Daughter starring Priyanka Chopra Jonas and Sienna Miller.

 Chen's first English-language feature, Drift, premiered at the 2023 Sundance Film Festival.
 It was shot in Greece and stars Cynthia Erivo and Alia Shawkat.

+In February 2026, Chen's fifth feature film, We Are All Strangers, had its world premiere in the main competition of the 76th Berlin International Film Festival.